buhrmi/buhrmi/README.md

 # Hi I'm buhrmi

-I'm a freelancing web app developer.
+I'm a freelancing web app developer from Germany.
 Here you can find some projects I'm currently working on.

 Business Enquiries: stefan@buhrmi.de